 Mennonite Creation Care Network challenges churches to integrate care of creation into their ministries and daily living.
-We call our member churches Green Patchwork Congregations because we know that each congregation brings a unique context and set of gifts to our planet’s need for care.
-We welcome all shades of green to the MCCN palette.
+We think of our network of partner churches as a glorious green patchwork quilt with many shades and shapes.
+We know that each congregation brings a unique context and set of gifts to our planet’s need for care.
+We welcome your church to our palette.
 Let us be agents of change wherever we are and whatever our communities are like!

-- Congregations identify a liaison to MCCN.
-The pastors/elders have agreed on the congregation being listed as a Green Patchwork congregation with MCCN.
-The liaison, pastor and office manager receive our newsletter.
+- Consensus: The pastors and other decision-makers have agreed on the congregation being listed as a partner congregation with MCCN.

-- Educational Initiative: Study creation care in a manner appropriate to your context.
+- Educate: Study creation care in a manner appropriate to your context.
 The Every Creature Singing curriculum on the MCCN website is one option.

-- Create a creation care webpage for your website: This gives you a chance to let others know what you are working on.
+- Create a creation care webpage for your website: Let others know what you are working on.
 It may even attract new members to your church.
 See an example